 Shaded benches, water stations, hydrants, and a nearby creek

-Concord Park (off Concord Road between Brentwood Library and Lipscomb Elementary)
+Off Concord Road between Brentwood Library and Lipscomb Elementary

 40 acres